A Memorial Day Event Honoring Fallen Heroes

 I registered as a volunteer.
 What are the details?

-I want to serve but I'm not located anywhere near the seven participating national cemeteries and am unable to travel.
+I want to serve but I'm not located anywhere near the participating national cemeteries and am unable to travel.
 Can I help in another way?